BasementKrew/revelation.io/_posts/2014-07-14-golang-bytes.markdown

 }
 ```

 Both produce the same output.
 For me the difference really comes down to the programmer perspective.
-In C, using char buffer to store a bag of bytes is a fairly common practice, but not always the most explict on whether the text coming in is suppose to be human readable or not.
-For me I feel like that is the biggest use case for me.
+In C, using char buffer to store a bag of bytes is a fairly common practice, but not always the most explicit on whether the characters are suppose to be human readable or not.
+For me, this is the biggest difference, the way we intend to use the bytes.
 Most of the golang standard I/O libraries return byte slices as opposed to strings, which makes sense as it could be either text or binary data depending on the file type.
 As with the other statements above, let's see an example:

 package main